cryologger/glacier-velocity-tracker/Documentation/FIRMWARE.md

 # u-blox ZED-F9P - Firmware Upgrade
 This guide provides step-by-step instructions on how to check and upgrade the firmware of the u-blox ZED-F9P GNSS receiver used in the Cryologger glacier velocity tracker (GVT).

 Update (2025-04-15): This documentation is currently outdated.
 Starting from version 3.x, the current firmware version is automatically displayed in the Serial Monitor output.
-Therefore, Steps 1 and 2 are no longer necessary and can be skipped.
+Therefore, Step 1 is no longer necessary and can be skipped.
+However, Step 2 is still required to reset the u-blox module.

 ## Step 1: Determine firmware version
 The current version of firmware on the u-blox module can be determined by uploading a new program to the Cryologger.
 The steps are as follows: